 Doing this gives people a reason to stay engaged with your brand on Instagram, and it’s a pretty simple process.
 After you set up a discount code, all you have to do is create an image that advertises the code and share it with your followers.

 Here’s an example from The Coffee Canary:

 You can see that they’ve included the discount amount and the time frame for the discount in the image, which makes the details of the promotion completely clear to anyone who’s interested.

 The Coffee Canary used Retype to create the image above, but you could also use a free graphic design tool like Canva to make yours.
 Whatever tool you decide to use, make sure you stick to your brand colors and fonts, clearly state the time frame for the discount, and let customers know which products the discount can be applied to so there is no confusion.
 This is a great trick to monetize Instagram because you’re reaching much larger audience then you would with in-store discounts!

 Customers who post pictures of themselves wearing or using your products are your brand advocates, and sharing their photos can help you build even more brand loyalty.

 So if you aren’t already, encourage your followers to share photos of themselves using your products with you.
 Let them know you’ll choose some to re-post, and they’ll want to participate even more because of the exposure their photo will get when it’s featured on your account.

-Using that branded hashtag allows them to easily find customer photos and pick the ones they’d like to repost to their account.
+Using their branded hashtag as a tool to get customers to post, allows them to easily find customer photos and pick the ones they’d like to repost to their account.